 Udemy is a learning platform for folks wishing to learn a new skill or develop an existing one.
 Silk share, its competitor, also offers similar services, yet it covers a small niche market.

 What makes them different?

-While Technically both possess matching business models, their value proposition varies.
+While technically both have matching business models, their value propositions vary.